Maintenance Terms and Definitions Glossary

 Value Engineering: A systematic approach to assessing and analyzing the user’s requirements of an asset, and providing the necessary functions in a project at the lowest cost.

-Vibration Sensors: Vibration sensors are used to monitor the vibration of equipment such as motors and pumps.
+Vibration Sensors: Vibbration Sensors Vibration sensors are used to monitor the vibration of equipment such as motors and pumps.
 By monitoring the vibration levels, maintenance personnel can identify potential issues such as unbalanced rotors or misaligned couplings.

 Value Stream: Identifies all the actions and steps that a product takes throughout a manufacturing process.